-Benedictine University's Master of Science (M.S.) in Clinical Exercise Physiology program is a two-year, adult evening program designed in accordance with the American College of Sports Medicine (ACSM) for certification as a Registered Clinical Exercise Physiologist (RCEP).
-Students develop the skills and qualifications to work in the primary and secondary prevention of cardiovascular, pulmonary, hematological and metabolic diseases such as obesity and diabetes.
-Students also receive extensive hands-on training in the rehabilitation of individuals who have experienced problems related to these diseases.
+Benedictine University's Master of Science (M.S.) in Clinical Exercise Physiology program is designed in accordance with the American College of Sports Medicine (ACSM) for certification as a Certified Clinical Exercise Physiologist (ACSM-CEP).
+The program can be completed in as little as 15 months on a full-time basis.
+Students develop the skills and qualifications to work in the prevention of cardiovascular, pulmonary and other lifestyle diseases such as obesity and diabetes.
+The program's curriculum also includes two internships for students to acquire 600 hours of hands-on clinical experience.
+These internships provide extensive hands-on training in the rehabilitation of individuals who have experienced problems related to chronic diseases.
 The program is academically demanding and requires considerable commitment on the part of the student.
 If you are a highly motivated person who takes pride in building a sound scientific knowledge base about exercise physiology, we encourage you to contact us to arrange an interview and tour our facilities.
 Overview: The M.S. in Clinical Exercise Physiology program is part of the Department of Biological Sciences at Benedictine.
 The curriculum was developed with the input of an advisory committee composed of practicing exercise physiology professionals and in accordance with the guidelines designated by the ACSM.
 The program is based on the Benedictine philosophy that man is spirit, mind and body, and that the realization of human potential is based on an integration of the three components.
-Graduates from this program can be found in a wide variety of leadership roles in many professional settings including hospitals, independent cardiac rehabilitation programs, agencies, schools, corporations and health clubs.
-In addition to professional preparation, the program also provides an excellent educational background for those who wish to pursue further study to become medical doctors, physician assistants, doctors of physical therapy or earn their Ph.D. in exercise physiology.
+Graduates of the M.S. in Clinical Exercise Physiology program are employed at many clinical sites, including cardiac rehabilitation and non-invasive cardiac diagnostics departments, in the Chicago area.
+These alumni often serve as preceptors for students during their clinical internships.
+In addition, our alumni are active in the professional organizations for the field.
 Curriculum: The M.S. in Clinical Exercise Physiology program uses a variety of different teaching methods, including case studies in combination with laboratories, to better integrate academic information with practical application.
 It also requires two internships for further application of learned concepts in the workplace setting.
-Students are introduced to the most recent information in the natural sciences through rigorous coursework in physiology, pathophysiology, biochemistry, pharmacology and nutrition.
-Courses in behavioral modification and preventative health care address the mental aspects of better health.
-Coursework assists students in program development and administration, exposes students to specialized intergenerational needs, and addresses the ethics of research and health care administration.
+Students are introduced to the most recent information in the natural sciences through rigorous coursework in physiology, pathophysiology and pharmacology.
+Additional coursework in electrocardiography, advanced exercise physiology, behavioral modification and exercise testing both for healthy individuals and clinical populations prepare students with the knowledge and skills they will need for professional practice.
 Two clinical internships which offer students the opportunity to gain practical experience in the workplace are required.
 Internships are supervised by practicing professionals in the field who provide feedback on the student's knowledge, skills and abilities, as well as personal attributes that employers seek when making new hires.
-Students gain expertise in numerous physiological assessment techniques through internships, research, community testing and Benedictine's Young Hearts for Life screening program.
-Learning is also enhanced through collaborations with Benedictine's Physical Education and athletic programs.
+Students gain expertise in numerous physiological assessment techniques through internships, community testing and Benedictine's Young Hearts for Life screening program.